jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

     return -1;
 }

 ```

 ## Insert

+I1.
+To insert key K with bucket b.
+K has to be appended to the tail of the cluster.

+Proof:
+- B4 tells us all items are in their best possible positions whiling maintaining the properties of the Clustered Hashing.
+So before the head of the cluster b there is no position for key to insert.
+Had there been, head of the cluster b is not the best position.
+So the position to insert key is at or after the head of cluster b.
+- D2 tells us there are no gaps inside cluster b.
+So we cannot put k into a gap inside the cluster.
+- So to put k in any position inside the cluster, we have to swap out the item in that position.
+- B4 tells us all items are already in their best position.
+If we put key in and take out the item in that position, we face the same problem to insert the item in hand of the same cluster as the original key without improve any distances of the cluster.
+So it's waste of time.
+- B1 tells us items of the same cluster are together.
+If we can't put the key before the head of the cluster, nor do we want to put it inside the cluster, the only option left is to put it at the end of the cluster, after tail of the cluster.

+I2.
+To swap the item, we take out the head of the next cluster and append it to the tail of the same cluster.

+Proof:
+- When we insert an item, we append to the end of the cluster.
+- B1 tells us items of the same bucket cluster together.
+If the end of the cluster b is the middle of the next cluster c, that means insertion of the item causes some items of cluster c before it.
+Now cluster b is mixed with the item of cluster c.
+This contradicts with B1.
+So the append position is the head of the next

+I1 and I2 forms the algorithm of insertion.

 We lookup first.
 If key is already in the table, we update the value.
 If it's not, the end (tail of cluster + 1) of the cluster b is the insert position p of key.

 If p is empty, we insert to that position p and done.